14 June 2019

 The week has been named ‘The Spire to Spire Cycle Challenge 2019’ and will take place between 23 June to 30 June 2019.

 Every hospital is organising its own charity cycle rides - indoors or outdoors - as well as hosting park runs and walks to meet the 1,000km targets.
-To support this, a team of Spire employees, including the CEO Justin Ash and CFO Jitesh Sodha, will be riding a grueling 333km from Spire’s head office in central London to its hospital in Bristol all in one day.
+To support this, a team of Spire employees, including the CEO Justin Ash and CFO Jitesh Sodha, will be riding a gruelling 333km from Spire’s head office in central London to its hospital in Bristol all in one day.

 The cyclists will be accompanied by Mark Beaumont, the world-renowned athlete, broadcaster and ambassador who currently holds the world record for cycling the route around the world in 79 days.